readeral/node-red-contrib-nuimo-controller/README.md

 A Node Red node for outputting events from a Nuimo controller, and sending updates to the 9x9 led array.

-Based on [Nuimo.js](https://github.com/nathankellenicki/nuimojs) by [@nathankellenicki](https://github.com/nathankellenicki) which utilises the Noble BLE library by Sandeep Mistry.
+Based on [Nuimo.js](https://github.com/nathankellenicki/nuimojs) by [@nathankellenicki](https://github.com/nathankellenicki) which utilises the [Noble BLE library](https://github.com/noble/noble) by [@sandeepmistry](https://github.com/sandeepmistry/).

+## Installation
+**Installation may have a few steps depending on your platform.**
+As this library depends on Noble, there may be some specific requirements for your platform.
+[Please review the prerequisites for Noble](https://github.com/noble/noble#prerequisites) prior to installing the nodes.

+Installing the nodes into node red should be relatively straight forward, either search for 'nuimo' in the manage palette menu, or
+`npm install node-red-contrib-nuimo-controller`

 A sample flow [can be found here.](https://flows.nodered.org/flow/43a6b015c2e5fce1a0ffa5305364c27b)